marcosomma/orka/docs/index.md

 OrKa is a lightweight SDK and orchestration runtime for defining cognitive pipelines using YAML files and pluggable AI agents.

-It shifts AI orchestration from monolithic prompting or hard-coded chains to a **distributed cognition model**, where each step is handled by a distinct reasoning agent: classifiers, validators, searchers, routers, and more.
+It shifts AI orchestration from monolithic prompting or hard-coded chains to a **distributed cognition model**, where each step is handled by a distinct reasoning agent: classifiers, validators, searchers and more.

 Every step is logged, inspectable, and overrideable.
 OrKa doesn’t hide the process — it **lets you observe cognition as it unfolds**.